ciscoheat/haxelow/README.md

 HaxeLow uses [TJSON](https://github.com/martamius/TJSON), the tolerant JSON parser for Haxe.

-Thanks to the lowdb authors for the idea.
+Thanks to the lowdb authors for the original idea!